 - Expatriates working in the non-industrial sector would not be able to transfer their sponsorship to the industrial sector.

 - Expatriates working in the industrial sector can transfer their sponsorship to the non-industrial sector.

-- Expatriates working in the industrial sector can also transfer their sponsorship to another company working in the industrial sector.
+- Expatriates working in the industrial sector cannot transfer their sponsorship to another company working in the industrial sector.

 Why did Jawazat stop the transfer of sponsorship?